Skyquakers/payshift/README.md

 - Wechat Pay
 - Stripe
 - Paypal
-- EPay
+- EPay (aka, 彩虹易支付, a common payment gateway of underground internet in China)
-- Multiple EPay instances with random pick on every pay
+- Multiple EPay instances with round robin algorithm to split your cashflow and risk

 ## Usage